JochenFM/art_prints_ms4/README.md

 ### Overview

-*VAP* addresses everyone who is interested in paper art and its collection and trade for the purpose of profit-making, information exchange and learning, or just for fun and aesthetics.
+*VAP* addresses everyone who is interested in paper art and its collection and trade for the purpose of profit-making, information exchange and learning, or just for fun and the aesthetic experience.
 Users are looking for items to purchase securely and trustworthily, while being able to compare market information such as price and product condition.
 Some would also like to see content to learn from and educate themselves, while potentially also sharing and discussing some of their knowledge on vintage paper collectibles.
 Moreover, the site owner has some specific business goals which include:

 * Provide customers with a secure and smooth e-commerce experience